matrix-org/matrix.org/content/foundation/governing-board/committees.md

 ### Meeting schedule

-The committee aims to meet every second Tuesday of the month.
-Given the high frequency, Governance Committee members are expected to attend at least once every quarter.
+Since we expect that the [Governance Working Group](@/foundation/working-groups/governance.md) will take over most of the Committee's daily business, separate Governance Committee meetings will be scheduled less frequently or on-demand in order to remove redundancy.

 ## Trust & Safety